Patric/RezerwacjaSal/README.md

-# Room Reservation application for Academic Hospital - project for Software Engineering course using .NET with Windows Forms and MySQL database.
+# Room Reservation application for Academic Hospital
+Project for Software Engineering course using .NET with Windows Forms and MySQL database.

 # **POLITECHNIKA WARSZAWSKA**